 Your boat is equipped with a high bilge water alarm.
 Although some residual accumulation of water in the bilge is normal, this alarm will alert you if water reaches a high level that could impair operation of the boat or be damaging to equipment.
-The alarm is activated by a float switch located in the forward bilge.
+The alarm is activated by a float switch located beneath the cover board in the floor of the helm storage compartment.
 This float switch is separate from the bilge pump system and only activates the high bilge water alarm.
 The alarm panel (pictured below) provides both audible and visual alert signals.
-This panel is located inside the console on the aft wall.
-The "Audible Alarm On" position is the recommended position to leave the switch.
-When activated, the red light on the switch will be on and a high pitched tone similar to that of a home smoke detector will sound.
+This panel is located on the aft wall inside the starboard console.
+The "Audible Alarm On" position is the recommended position to leave this switch.
+When activated, the red light on the switch will be on and a high pitched tone similar to that of an in home smoke detector will sound.
 With the switch in the "Audible Alarm Off" position, the red light will be the only indication of a high water situation.